Nexosis/nexosis.github.io/_guides/Session.md

 description: What is a Session in the Nexosis API?
 copyright: 2017 Nexosis
 layout: default
-category: Getting Started
+category: Concepts
-tags: [Causal Impact, Predict, Quick Links]
+tags: [Causal Impact, Predict, Quick Links, Favorite]
 use_codestyles: true
 order: 6
 ---